-Lasiocarpus and Spachea, neither vining, are dioecious or functionally dioecious.
+- 8. FLOWERS.
+The flowers are epigynous, except perigynous in Barnebya.
+They vary from small (about 6 mm in diameter) to large (about 4 cm in diameter).
+In the New World they are mostly bisexual, chasmogamous, and subtly to mostly strongly bilaterally symmetrical (radially symmetrical in Psychopterys); Lasiocarpus and Spachea, neither vining, are dioecious or functionally dioecious.
 A few genera have showy chasmogamous flowers and tiny reduced cleistogamous flowers borne ± simultaneously (Gaudichaudia, Janusia).
-Most Old World genera differ from the pattern described here in that the flowers are radially symmetrical and lack oil glands on the sepals, and in some genera all or some species are dioecious.

-- 9. CALYX.
-Consists of five sepals, distinct or partially connate at base or adnate to the receptacle.
-In the majority of New World genera, the lateral (sometimes all) sepals each bear a pair of large oil glands, and the flowers are visited by oil-collecting bees (e.g., Centris; Buchman 1987).
+Most Old World genera differ from the pattern described here in that the flowers are radially symmetrical and lack oil glands on the sepals, and in some genera all or some species are dioecious. - 9.
+CALYX.
+The calyx consists of five sepals, distinct or partially connate at base or adnate to the receptacle.
+In the majority of New World genera the lateral (sometimes all) sepals each bear a pair of large oil glands (fig. 6a,b), and the flowers are visited by oil-collecting bees (e.g., Centris; Buchman, 1987).
 Occasionally, the sepals of some individuals are eglandular even though biglandular sepals are the norm for a particular species.
 Sepal glands are sessile in all but two genera; they are stalked in Heladena and Henleophytum.
 In genera lacking oil-glands the pollinator reward is pollen, and the anthers are large (e.g., Thryallis).
 In a few genera, e.g., Dicella and Thryallis, the calyx becomes papery and wing-like, and subtends the mature fruit. - 10.
 COROLLA.
-Composed of five petals that are distinct, mostly clawed, alternating with the sepals, and imbricated with the posterior innermost and one of the anterior-lateral pair outermost.
+The corolla is composed of five petals that are distinct, mostly clawed, alternating with the sepals, and imbricated with the posterior innermost and one of the anterior-lateral pair outermost.
 The petals are most often yellow, but also pink or white, sometimes other colors but rarely blue.
 The posterior petal, the "flag", usually differs from the lateral four, and the posterior-lateral pair may also differ from the anterior-lateral two.